HeloiseS/Graphics/README.md

 # "What's a..."
-AstroGraphics.
+Sci-fographics.

-Short for Astronomy Infographics.
+Short for Science infographics.

 What's a Supernova?
 What's a Star?
 What's a blackhole?